Havelanche/Project-Fitbit-Group8/README.md

 ```bash
 streamlit run dashboard.py
 ```
-If it shows errors and not the lastest version of streamlit(go to the terminal and enter **streamlit --version** to check the version of streamlit) go get the **newest** version of streamlit in the terminal below
+If it shows errors and not the latest version of streamlit(go to the terminal and enter **streamlit --version** to check the version of streamlit).
+**Upgrade** Streamlit to the latest version in the terminal below.
 ```bash
 pip install --upgrade streamlit
 ```